 From the Layout Editor, when you select File > Export, a dialog box informs you of the impending save and lets you choose whether or not you want to continue.

-For more information on exporting a GUI, see Create a Programmatic GUI Code File from GUIDE GUI Files.
+For more information on exporting a UI, see Create Programmatic Files from GUIDE Files.

-GUI FIG-files created or modified with MATLAB 7.0 or a later version are not automatically compatible with Version 6.5 and earlier versions.
-GUIDE automatically generates FIG-files, which are a kind of MAT-file, to hold layout information for GUIs.
+UI FIG-files created or modified with MATLAB 7.0 or a later version are not automatically compatible with Version 6.5 and earlier versions.
+GUIDE automatically generates FIG-files, which are binary files that contain the UI layout information.

 To make a FIG-file backward compatible, from the Layout Editor, select File > Preferences > General > MAT-Files, and then select MATLAB Version 5 or later (save -v6).